- Open Source CEO by Bill Kerr

 Inside the 300-ton vessel, carrying both sails and a steam engine, were Shackletonās hand-picked crew of 26 men, 69 sled dogs, and a tomcat named Mrs. Chippy, and 1 stowaway, 20-year-old Welshman Percy Blackborow, who smuggled himself aboard during a stopover in Uruguay. | ![]() Percy & Mrs. Chippy. |

-āDo you know on these expeditions we often get very hungry, and if there is a stowaway available he is the first to be eaten?ā Shackleton would bellow upon discovering young Mr Blackborow.
+āDo you know on these expeditions we often get very hungry, and if there is a stowaway available, he is the first to be eaten?ā Shackleton would bellow upon discovering young Mr. Blackborow.

 Things started off very much business as usual for the Endurance.
-That was until the around January, five short months into the trip.
-The Weddell Sea, treacherous for itās pack ice, began to trap the Endurance in itās vice like jaws.
-By January the 19th, they were stuck.
+That was until around January, five short months into the trip.
+The Weddell Sea, treacherous for its pack ice, began to trap the Endurance in its vice-like jaws.
+By January 19th, they were stuck.
 Frozen, unable to move, drifting along with the pack ice, in the middle of the Antarctic Sea.

 Dealing with turmoil